 Living in a campus house is considered a privilege that is only extended to those students who meet the criteria for selection.
-Criteria includes, but is not limited to:
+Criteria include, but are not limited to:

-- Classification: Seniors and juniors will be given more priority for assignment than sophomores and continuing freshmen.
-Groups may be mixed in terms of classification and everyone must be eligible for a house assignment (are a current UMHB house or apartment resident, or be 21 or older, or have 48 hours, or be allowed to live in a house based on an exception to the policy).
-Fall 2021 - an overflow is anticipated and all current residents are eligible to apply.
+- Classification: Seniors and juniors will be given more priority for assignments than sophomores and continuing freshmen.
+Groups may be mixed in terms of classification, and everyone must be eligible for a campus house assignment (are a current UMHB house or apartment resident, or be 21 or older, or have 48 hours, or be allowed to live in a house based on an exception to the policy).

-- Academic standing: Cumulative GPA must be a 2.5 or higher and student must not be on academic probation.
+- Academic standing: Cumulative GPA must be 2.5 or higher, and the student must not be on academic probation.

 - Behavioral standing: The resident must be in good standing with the university, with no record of disciplinary action taken or chronic history of fines or disruptive behavior in previous housing assignments.

-- Campus involvement: Involvement in campus organizations, campus ministries, leadership positions, and community service will be taken into consideration.
+- Campus involvement: Involvement in campus organizations, campus ministries, leadership positions, and community service will be considered.

-- References: Applicants must be able to supply the names of individuals who can serve as a reference in regards to involvement on campus, behavior, etc.
+- References: Applicants must be able to supply the names of individuals who can serve as a reference regarding involvement on campus, behavior, etc.

 Criteria for Continued Occupancy

 - House residents must remain in good standing, academically and behaviorally, with the university.
-Compliance with all university/housing policy and procedure is expected.
-A violation of university policy can result in one or more of the residents being re-assigned to other housing on campus, depending on the circumstances of the violation.
+Compliance with all university/housing policies and procedures is expected.
+A violation of university policy can result in one or more of the residents being reassigned to other housing on campus, depending on the circumstances of the violation.